Harmon-Cui/Real-time-metro-passenger-destination-prediction/hierarchical_clustering/hierarchical_clustering.md

 # Hierarchical Passenger Clustering and Segmentation

-This document describes the **offline hierarchical passenger clustering and segmentation workflow** used in this study.
+This document describes the **offline hierarchical passenger clustering workflow** corresponding to Section 2.2 of the paper.
-The purpose of this documentation is to clarify the analytical logic and data processing steps underlying passenger categorization, thereby supporting the interpretability and reproducibility of the proposed framework.
+The purpose of this documentation is to clarify the analytical logic and processing stages used to derive passenger categories, thereby supporting transparency and reproducibility of the proposed framework.

-This module provides **methodological documentation only** and does not represent a standalone algorithmic implementation.
+This module provides **methodological and workflow-level documentation only** and does not represent an executable clustering algorithm.

 ---

-## 1. Purpose
+## 1. Overview

-Passenger travel behavior in urban rail transit systems exhibits substantial heterogeneity, particularly among non-commuting and irregular users.
-To capture this heterogeneity in a structured and interpretable manner, a **multi-stage (hierarchical) clustering strategy** was adopted to segment active passengers into behaviorally meaningful groups.

-The objectives of this clustering process are to:

-- Distinguish **deterministic (commuting) passengers** from non-commuting passengers;
-- Further characterize **flexible and irregular travel patterns**;
-- Identify **preference-oriented passenger groups** to support downstream personalized destination prediction.
+The hierarchical clustering framework integrates **pre-classification, coarse clustering, and fine-grained segmentation** to progressively refine individual passenger groups.
+The overall objective is to distinguish deterministic (commuting) passengers from non-commuting passengers and further characterize heterogeneous preference-driven travel behaviors.

-All clustering procedures are conducted as **offline statistical analyses** and serve as inputs to the subsequent prediction framework.
+All clustering and segmentation steps are conducted as **offline analytical procedures** and provide behavioral labels for downstream real-time destination prediction models.

 ---

-## 2. Input Features
+## 2. Pre-classification of Passengers

-The hierarchical clustering process is based on a set of **numerical behavioral indicators** derived from AFC data, together with selected contextual attributes.
-All numerical features are normalized prior to analysis.
+Passengers are first divided according to ticket type into:

+- **Card-holding passengers**, with identifiable passenger IDs;
+- **Non-card-holding passengers**, without persistent IDs.

+Among card-holding passengers, historical travel frequency is evaluated using the global threshold `MinPts` (defined in Section 2.1.1 of the paper):

+- Passengers with travel frequency below `MinPts` are labeled as **inactive passengers**, for whom meaningful spatiotemporal features cannot be reliably extracted.
+- The remaining passengers are considered **active passengers** and are used in the hierarchical clustering process.

+---

+## 3. Second-Order Clustering of Active Passengers (SPSS-based)

-### 2.1 Spatiotemporal Travel Features
+### 3.1 Input Features

-The following indicators are used to characterize passenger travel regularity and intensity:

-- Average OD trip count
+Second-order clustering is performed using a combination of:

+- Spatiotemporal travel features derived from AFC data, including:
   - Travel randomness index ($NR_u$)
-- Variance of travel randomness
   - Travel periodicity
-- Distance fluctuation coefficient
-- Number of distinct spatiotemporal travel patterns

-These features jointly describe the stability, frequency, and temporal structure of individual travel behavior.

-### 2.2 Contextual and Preference-Related Features

-For preference-oriented segmentation, additional indicators are incorporated, including:

-- Station functional type attributes
-- Aggregated economic attributes associated with passenger activity areas
-  (e.g., living expenditure and consumption expenditure)

-These attributes are used to support preference interpretation rather than strict rule-based classification.
+  - Travel intensity and stability indicators
+- Preference-related contextual attributes, such as station functional types

+All numerical features are normalized prior to analysis.

 ---

-## 3. Clustering Logic

-### 3.1 First-Stage Clustering: Identification of Deterministic Passengers

-In the first stage, a statistical clustering analysis is applied to all **active passengers** using the spatiotemporal travel features listed above.
+### 3.2 Coarse Classification

+The second-order clustering of active passengers is implemented using **SPSS** as an offline statistical analysis tool.

+Active passengers are grouped based on their spatiotemporal regularity:

-Passengers with **low travel randomness ($NR_u$)** and strong periodic patterns are identified as **deterministic (commuting) passengers**, while the remaining passengers are categorized as non-commuting users.
+- Passengers with low values of $NR_u$ and highly regular patterns are classified as **deterministic passengers**, corresponding to commuting travelers.
+- All remaining active passengers are categorized as **non-commuting passengers**, including both partially regular and highly irregular travelers.

-Cluster quality is evaluated using silhouette-based measures to ensure reasonable separation.
+Cluster quality is evaluated using silhouette-based measures provided by SPSS to ensure reasonable separation and robustness of the resulting groups.

+This definition is consistent with the conventional commuting versus non-commuting dichotomy in the literature, while explicitly focusing subsequent modeling on the more heterogeneous non-commuting group.

 ---

-### 3.2 Second-Stage Clustering: Subclassification of Flexible Passengers

-Passengers exhibiting partial regularity (i.e., flexible travel behavior) are further clustered using an extended feature set that includes station-type indicators.

-This step distinguishes:

-- Commute-dominated flexible passengers
-- Non-commuting flexible passengers

-The objective is to refine behavioral distinctions while maintaining interpretability for downstream modeling.
+## 4. Fine-Grained Segmentation Based on Fuzzy Clustering Principles

+For non-commuting passengers whose behavioral patterns remain difficult to characterize after second-order clustering, a **fine-grained segmentation step** is applied.

+In this study, **Fuzzy C-Means (FCM)** is introduced at the **methodological level** to describe the clustering principle of allowing overlapping behavioral characteristics.
+Compared with hard clustering methods (e.g., K-means), this principle is suitable for urban rail transit passengers whose travel patterns often exhibit partial regularity and uncertainty.

+At the implementation level, this step is conducted as an **offline statistical grouping and post-analysis procedure**, guided by fuzzy clustering principles rather than by an explicit algorithmic realization of FCM.

+Cluster numbers are determined through cluster validity analysis (e.g., Davies–Bouldin Index, DBI), ensuring a data-driven and robust partition.

 ---

-### 3.3 Preference-Oriented Segmentation (Fuzzy Clustering Principle)

-For passengers who remain difficult to characterize after the second stage—particularly those exhibiting high randomness and overlapping behavioral traits—a **fuzzy clustering–based statistical segmentation principle** is adopted.

-In this study, the term *fuzzy clustering* is used to describe the **conceptual principle** of capturing overlapping preferences and gradual behavioral differences, rather than to indicate an explicit algorithmic realization of fuzzy C-means (FCM).

-This step is implemented as an **offline statistical grouping and post-analysis procedure**, focusing on the relative proximity of passengers across multiple behavioral and economic dimensions.
+## 5. Output and Interpretation

+The hierarchical clustering process yields **discrete passenger categories**, which are summarized using class-wise statistical aggregation, including:

+- Passenger counts and proportions;
+- Aggregated trip volumes;
+- Mean behavioral indicators within each category.

+Final passenger groups are **interpreted and labeled** according to dominant behavioral and consumption characteristics, such as shopping-preference, entertainment-preference, dining-preference, and no-significant-preference passengers.

+These labels are derived through **post-analysis interpretation** rather than direct algorithmic outputs and are used as inputs for personalized destination prediction and system-level OD aggregation.

 ---

-## 4. Output and Interpretation

-The output of the hierarchical clustering process consists of **discrete passenger categories**, which are subsequently summarized using class-wise statistical aggregation.

-Key characteristics include:

-- Passenger counts and proportions per category
-- Aggregated trip volumes
-- Mean behavioral indicators within each group

-The final passenger categories are **interpreted and labeled** based on dominant behavioral and consumption patterns, such as:

-- Shopping-preference travel passengers
-- Entertainment-preference travel passengers
-- Dining-preference travel passengers
-- Passengers with no significant preference

-These labels are assigned through **post-analysis interpretation** rather than direct algorithmic outputs and are used as inputs for personalized destination prediction models.

----

-## 5. Implementation Notes
+## 6. Notes on Reproducibility

-- All clustering analyses are conducted **offline** using standard statistical analysis tools.
+- Second-order clustering is implemented using **SPSS** as an offline statistical tool.
+- Fine-grained segmentation follows **fuzzy clustering principles** without relying on a standalone FCM algorithmic implementation.
-- This documentation is intended to clarify the analytical workflow and does not imply the availability of a standalone clustering algorithm.
+- This documentation is intended to explain the analytical workflow and does not imply the availability of executable clustering code.
 - The resulting passenger categories correspond to those reported in the manuscript tables and figures.

-For details on downstream modeling and prediction, please refer to the main paper and the accompanying code modules.
+For further details on feature extraction and downstream modeling, please refer to the accompanying code modules and the main paper.